 Top spots for a beverage: City, Braddon, ANU, Kingston (lakeside)

-Must-do tours: Lakeside Segway tour, wine tour
+Must-do tours: Lakeside Segway tour, hot air balloon flight at dawn

 Best times to visit